Financial planning for nurses.

 • Annual bonuses or retention incentives.

 The budgeting challenge: irregular monthly income from shift patterns.
 Use the fixed-floor method (budget on base salary only, treat differential as variable bonus).
-See /budgeting/.
+See How to Actually Budget: Start with Fixed Expenses.

 Section 2 · Travel nursing tax rules